Join or Start a Spiritual Aging Study and Support Group (SASS)

 1.)
 Identify Your Four (or more) and share this post with them.
 Work out a time and place that works for you all, for either in-person or online gatherings.
 A lot of the grassroots groups enjoy meeting over coffee at a café or in each others’ homes.
 Others are piggy-backing on existing book club, social and study groups already meeting in religious or community settings.
 An alternative model would be to meet on Zoom or its equivalent.

 2.)
-Each week, beginning January, paid members will receive a Spiritual Aging Study and Support Group Guide corresponding to that week’s reflection in my new book Spiritual Aging: Weekly Reflections for Embracing Life.
+Each week, paid members will receive a Spiritual Aging Study and Support Group Guide corresponding to that week’s reflection in my new book Spiritual Aging: Weekly Reflections for Embracing Life.
 (Inner Traditions, December 10, 2024.)
 The Guide contains a reflection on a particular topic, discussion questions, my additional commentary and/or individual or group spiritual exercise.
 (For an example, see below.)
+If you are thinking of running a free or paid SASS group, please upgrade your membership to Leaders Circle.

 Tips on Running a Support Group:

 1.)
 The study guides provide a format and the content for the meeting so anyone can lead the discussion.
-No preparation is necessary although it would be helpful for that week’s leader to have read the larger original reading upon which that week’s study guide is based to draw upon..
+No preparation is necessary although it would be helpful for all participants to have read the larger original reading upon which that week’s study guide is based to draw upon..

 2.)
 Ideal length is 90 minutes, but one to two hours can work, too.